vazco/uniforms/README.md

 # uniforms

-In short: uniforms is a set of npm packages, which contains helpers and [React](https://facebook.github.io/react/) components - both unstyled and themed with [Bootstrap3](http://getbootstrap.com/), [Bootstrap4](http://v4-alpha.getbootstrap.com/) and [Semantic UI](http://semantic-ui.com/) - to easily manage, validate and even generate fully featured forms from your schemas.
+In short: uniforms is a set of npm packages, which contains helpers and [React](https://facebook.github.io/react/) components - both unstyled and themed with [Bootstrap3](http://getbootstrap.com/), [Bootstrap4](http://v4-alpha.getbootstrap.com/), [Material UI](material-ui.com) and [Semantic UI](http://semantic-ui.com/) - to easily manage, validate and even generate fully featured forms from your schemas.

 <br>